rancher/rancher-docs/docs/api/api-tokens.md

 ## Token Hashing

 You can [enable token hashing](../how-to-guides/advanced-user-guides/enable-experimental-features/enable-experimental-features.md), where tokens undergo a one-way hash using the SHA256 algorithm.
 This is a non-reversible process: once enabled, this feature cannot be disabled.
-It is advisable to take backups before enabling and/or evaluating in a test environment first.
+You should first evaluate this setting in a test environment, and/or take backups before enabling.

 This feature affects all tokens which include, but are not limited to, the following: